Previously Funded Projects

-Women Reading @ CSU, a book club designed for CSU employees and graduate students who identify as women, is in its second year!
-Building upon the success of last year’s book club, this project is continuing on with a focus on appreciating women’s differences, intersectional identities, and diverse experiences.
-The book club will focus on reading books that are written from diverse authors and that cover a wide range of identities, experiences, and perspectives.
-The book club will allow participants to explore their own identities, better understand the identities of others, and connect with other folks working at CSU during the book club meetings.
-One of the unique aspects of this club is that participants are not required to commit to the club itself, but rather can choose which books and meetings to join based on their interest.
-Three book club meetings will be held in the each fall and spring semesters, with roughly 6 weeks in between each meeting.
-This book club is funded by the Women and Gender Collaborative Grant Program.
+Women Reading @ CSU was a book club designed for CSU employees and graduate students who identify as women.
+It focused on appreciating women’s differences, intersectional identities, and diverse experiences.
+The book club read books that were written from diverse authors and that cover a wide range of identities, experiences, and perspectives.
+The book club allowed participants to explore their own identities, better understand the identities of others, and connect with other folks working at CSU during the book club meetings.
+One of the unique aspects of this club was that participants were not required to commit to the club itself, but rather could choose which books and meetings to join based on their interest.
+Three book club meetings were held in the each fall and spring semesters, with roughly 6 weeks in between each meeting.
+This book club was funded by the Women and Gender Collaborative Grant Program.

-This book club is designed for any woman-identified staff, faculty member, and graduate student at CSU.
+This book club was designed for any woman-identified staff, faculty member, and graduate student at CSU.